SoK: A Framework for Unifying At-Risk User Research: Implications and Future Directions

 Each risk factor suggests specific, sometimes overlapping, technology needs.
-For \cf{social expectations and norms}, \cf{relationship with the attacker}, and \cf{reliance on a third party}, users often could not keep their devices and accounts private.
+For \cf{\socialnorms}, \cf{relationship with the attacker}, and \cf{reliance on a third party}, users often could not keep their devices and accounts private.
 These users might benefit from the ability to keep select technology use and data secret on shared devices and accounts, or perhaps to enable digital traces that are ambiguous or imprecise to support plausible deniability~\cite{aoki2005making}.
 Users with \cf{access to a sensitive resource} would benefit from robust protections for the sensitive resource (e.g., encryption, strong authentication).
-Users facing focused and/or sophisticated attackers (e.g., \cf{legal or political}, \cf{prominence}, \cf{relationship with the attacker}, \cf{\accessperson}) could benefit from easier-to-use versions of strong protections (such as hardware-based 2FA, strong passwords, and encryption) coupled with guided set-up flows and education.
-Users with \cf{prominence} or who experience \cf{oppression or stigmatization} would benefit from support for managing bulk or pervasive attacks from potentially anyone.
+Users facing focused and/or sophisticated attackers (e.g., \cf{\political}, \cf{prominence}, \cf{relationship with the attacker}, \cf{\accessperson}) could benefit from easier-to-use versions of strong protections (such as hardware-based 2FA, strong passwords, and encryption) coupled with guided set-up flows and education.
+Users with \cf{prominence} or who experience \cf{\marginalization} would benefit from support for managing bulk or pervasive attacks from potentially anyone.

-\paragraph{Adjust assumptions} Our analysis highlighted some assumptions that may be broken in the context of particular risk factors (\autoref{ss:broken-assumptions}).
-We encourage technology creators to adjust assumptions to consider that (a) devices and accounts are not always private, (b) users may not have ready access to new devices, secure internet access, secure apps or services, or the financial resources to avoid scams or recover from attacks; (c) users may not all have the same physical or cognitive abilities; and (d) users may have diverse values, experiences, and mental models.
+\postsubmission{Our systematization of protective practices (\autoref{s:protective}) and barriers (\autoref{s:risky}) together highlight how \users cope with their risks, sometimes in ways that are not completely effective or that introduce vulnerabilities.
+Notably, \users commonly employed non-technical practices---such as a host of social strategies and distancing behaviors---and it is important for technology creators to understand and not disrupt the important role these practices play.
+The protective practices we identified also show that \users are not commonly using some existing \spasadj solutions (at least as reported in the dataset), suggesting areas where technology creators could improve accessibility and/or usability.
+Further, we discuss broken assumptions that contribute to ineffective protections (\autoref{ss:broken-assumptions}), and encourage technology creators to consider these in new technologies.}